New Century Party

 • Establish the Saskatchewan Manufacturing Corporation to build green industrial capacity.

-• Deliver modular SaskHomes production within three years using licensed designs.
+• Deliver modular SaskHomes production

 • Assemble heat pumps, renewable hardware, and batteries with closed-loop standards.